helenebrulin/webinar_gaming/my_demo.md

 So on our ?? server or point of presence, we have this request coming, with the user names.
 These are updating in real time as we’re doing the backfill as that last step in matching process.

-# PART 3 - DO NOT DO
+# RediSearch- DO NOT DO

 - Now let's stop the matching algorithm and look at how you implement one in detail.